upulika115/PlayWrite/README.md

 ## 📌 About This Repository
 - This is my **course practice repo**.
-- Includes both **Python basics** and **Playwright automation examples**.
+- Includes both **Python basics** (now completed ✅) and **Playwright automation examples**.
 - Purpose: to **demonstrate my continuous learning** and keep a trackable portfolio recruiters can view.

 ---

 ## 📚 Current Progress
-- ✅ Python basics (variables, data types, functions, loops, lists, etc.)
+- ✅ **Python basics completed** (variables, data types, functions, loops, conditionals, lists, tuples, dictionaries, OOP, file handling, exceptions, etc.)
 - ✅ First Playwright setup and test execution
+- ⏳ Playwright advanced features (fixtures, Page Object Model, reporting, etc.)

 ---

 ## 🎯 Goal
-I plan to complete this course by **4th October 2025**.
+I plan to complete this course by **11th October 2025**.
-This repo will then contain all course practice code as part of my **automation testing portfolio**.
+By then, this repo will include the **full set of Playwright automation practice scripts** along with the completed Python basics section.

 ---